cmu-sei/juneberry/docs/specs/experiment_configuration_specification.md

 the trained model(s).

 ### maximum_evaluations
-** Optional** number specifying the number of evaltions to be performed **per call** to jb_evaluate on loading the model.
-When generating the calls to jb_evaluate similar evaluations (the same classify, use_train_split, use_val_split, etc.) up to this number of evaluations will be performed while only loading the model once.
-This is only impacts performance and should not affect correctness.
+**EXPERIMENTAL** **Optional** number specifying how many evaluations to perform **per call** to jb_evaluate on loading the model.
+When generating the calls to jb_evaluate, similar evaluations (meaning the same classify, use_train_split, use_val_split, etc.) up to this maximum will be performed while only loading the model once.
+This only impacts performance and should not affect correctness.
 This is mostly useful from a runtime performance perspective when the model is large and the dataset is small.
 This value defaults to 1.